bioDS/Centroid-Code/README.md

 # Installation

 Before using the package the c code contained in `/tetres/tetres/trees/` has to be manually compiled by running `make`.
-After that install the python package to your Python environment using the `pip install '/path/to/repo/tetres/'`.
+After that install the python package to your Python environment using the `pip install -e '/path/to/repo/tetres/'`.

 ## Running centroid on data